How to start a knitting groupPublished on 3 August 2018 By Emma Friedlander-Collins 5 min read

 Now, you can all just get together and knit what you like, but there’s a huge amount of fun to be had in all picking the same project and doing your own knit along.
 If you’re a new group it can give you a shared activity to break the ice, if you’re an established group it can introduce something that you may not usually go for.
 It’s a bit like being in a book group - you’re not always going to read something you love, but you always take something away from it, and it gives you a common project to chat about!

-It’s also brilliant fun going through magazines together, or browsing patterns online, all picking your own colours, and seeing how everybody’s turns out.
+It’s also brilliant fun going through magazines together, or browsing patterns online, all picking your own colors, and seeing how everybody’s turns out.
 It can also be a great way of learning new stitches and techniques, as they say two heads are better than one, especially when it comes to working out how to turn a heel.

 5. Be brave